 Hardly a sexy place to park your money, food stocks are somewhat of an afterthought in bull markets.
 But this narrative changes during bearish cycles.
 In an email to InvestorPlace, Veljko Fotak, PhD Associate Professor Department of Finance School of Management University at Buffalo wrote the following:

-Ultimately, though, the bottom line is that people are stressing over this unprecedented crisis.
+Ultimately, the bottom line is that people are still stressed over this unprecedented crisis.
 At least for the next few months, the food industry should enjoy unusually bullish tailwinds.
+Because whether you’re eating in or dining out, this sector is indispensable.
 Here are nine food stocks to buy.

 Food Stocks to Buy: Kroger (KR)

 Kroger (NYSE:KR) is one of the few names that are still positive for the year and for good reason.
 As a pivotal necessity in any circumstance, KR stock represents consistent demand.
 No matter how technologically advanced we become as a society, we still need to eat.
 The dramatic escalation of the outbreak has made Kroger one of the most important food stocks to buy.

 Specifically, with the outbreak comes a “new normal” of acceptable behaviors such as social distancing.
 To keep in line with these developments, Kroger can now easily and organically advertise its alternative transactions, such as deliveries and online orders and pickups.

 Undoubtedly, several people will take the company up on these offerings even after the coronavirus fades.
 In a way, the pandemic makes Kroger more relevant to the emerging generation as these options cater to their digital rearing.
 Therefore, this is another incentive to buy KR stock.